twalker/eggshell/readme.md

 `grunt build`

 ### run
+`npm start` for the server-side app, or
+`npm run start-dev` to start with node-inspector debugging.

-`npm start` for the site, and `grunt dev` in a second terminal tab for live-reload goodness.
+`grunt dev` in a separate terminal tab for live-reload goodness.

 ### test
 `npm test` for server-side
 browse to `/client-tests/` for client-side

 ### build